 MSI GS63VR Stealth Pro

 Looking for a VR-ready gaming laptop that isn't a beast to lug around?
 The MSI Stealth Pro (starting at about $1,760) is aptly named.
 Although it has a GTX 1060 GPU with 6GB of GDDR5 VRAM and 16GB of RAM, it keeps a surprisingly low profile and weighs in at just under four pounds.

 The 15.6-inch display has a 1920 x 1080 resolution for when you aren't in VR, but you can also get up to a 4K display if money is no object.
 This thing has a full SteelSeries keyboard with a number pad and a beautiful full-color backlight.

 All configurations come with an Intel Core i7-6700HQ processor that comes in at a stock 2.6GHz clock speed.
 If you're into overclocking, you can get up to about a 3.5GHz clock speed, but the stock speed will run your VR games without problems.
 Those games and your copy of Windows 10 will be safe and sound in your choice of 256GB or 512GB solid-state drive, and a 1TB hard-disk drive is there as your library expands.
 For more information, check out Windows Central's in-depth review of the GS63VR.

 ASUS ROG Strix GL502VS

 Love ASUS but don't want to shell out upwards of three or four grand?
 This model, the ROG GL502VS, starts at about $1650 — quite a deal considering what you're getting.

-This laptop has an NVIDIA GTX 1070 GPU with 8GB of GDDR5 VRAM — your games are going to look gorgeous.
-Keeping things running is an Intel Core i7-6700HQ with a clock speed 2.6GHz, and 16GB of RAM.
+This laptop has up to an NVIDIA GTX 1070 GPU with 8GB of GDDR5 VRAM — your games are going to look gorgeous.
+Keeping things running smoothly is an Intel Core i7-6700HQ with a clock speed 2.6GHz, and 16GB of RAM.